Oil platform: History

 One of the world's deepest hubs is currently the Perdido in the Gulf of Mexico, floating in 2,438 meters of water.
-It is operated by Royal Dutch Shell and was built at a cost of $3 billion.
+It is operated by Shell plc and was built at a cost of $3 billion.
 The deepest operational platform is the Petrobras America Cascade FPSO in the Walker Ridge 249 field in 2,600 meters of water.